How to Direct Download Anything Without Adware [Easy!]

-If you move the mouse cursor over “CNET Installer Enabled”, you will get a popup box that explains:
+When you move your mouse over “CNET Installer Enabled”, a popup explains:

 The CNET Download.com Installer is a tiny ad-supported stub installer or “download manager” that helps securely deliver your downloads from Download.com’s servers.
 We also include offers for carefully screened software that complies with Download.com Software Policies as part of our Installer process.

-2. Go to the NoBadWare script page at userscripts.org and click the green Install button at the top right.
-When prompted click Install in your browser to install the script.
+- Go to the NoBadWare script page and click the green Install button at the top right to install the script.

 A Solution to Stop You Clicking on CNET Installer Buttons